 If you spent that much on the Quicksilver card, the card’s 1.5% rate would get you $360 in addition to the $100 bonus for a total of $460 in rewards the first year.
 That’s $20 less than the U.S. Bank Cash Rewards.

 Side note: Normally we’d include a section covering consumer reviews but there just aren’t enough for the Cash 365 card to provide an accurate picture of consumer’s thoughts.

 Our Closing Thoughts About the U.S. Bank Cash 365 American Express

-One of the things we didn’t mention is that the Cash 365’s interest rate is a full percent higher than the cards we compared in our Best Cash Back Rewards Card of 2017 guide.
+One of the things we didn’t mention is that the Cash 365’s interest rate is a full percent higher than the cards we compared in our Best Cash Back Card of 2018 guide.

 If you normally carry a balance on your credit cards, keep that higher percentage rate in mind because it will cost you additional cash each year.

 Here’s a quick list of pros and cons for this card.